“Vision is the art of seeing what is invisible to others.” Each Photographs is a chapter of our story" the visual of our thoughts and feelings.

 About the Photographer

 Alessandro Sarno was born and raised in Italy.
-He published three coffee table books, Blue And Beyond, and Catch Da Cat, to portray life in The Bahamas, and Junkanoo-The Spirit of a People to tell the story of Junkanoo, the most important cultural event in The Bahamas.
-Alessandro’s work has been featured in many group shows in The Bahamas and the United States, including most recently, Kroma Gallery’s Goombay—An Homage to Coconut Grove—a Junkanoo-themed exhibition in Miami.
-His first solo exhibition was presented at the Ladder Gallery in Nassau in 2015.
+He published five coffee table books, Blue And Beyond, Catch Da Cat, Eleuthera The Garden of Freedom and Exumas The Kingdom of Blue to portray life in The Bahamas, and Junkanoo-The Spirit of a People to tell the story of Junkanoo, the most important cultural event in The Bahamas.
+He also published a very unique photographic travel guide of the island of Eleuthera called White Bull on the Highway, and a luxury paperback book about one of the most beautiful parks in the world, Exuma Cays Land & Sea Park.
+Alessandro’s work has been featured in many group shows in The Bahamas and the United States, including Kroma Gallery’s Goombay—An Homage to Coconut Grove—a Junkanoo-themed exhibition in Miami.
+He is latest show The Spirit of a People is currently on show at the Betsy Hotel in Miami Beach.

 He finds inspiration traveling around the Islands of The Bahamas; his photography focuses on the vernacular, on the indigenous expressions of people he encounters, on landscapes, wildlife.
 He is drawn to the interstices of Bahamian life: worship services, concerts, funerals, civic activities and all the little details which emerge in between.
 Alessandro’s eye tends to see the present as if it were already the past, in such a way he pursues the timeless feel of his images.
 Alessandro’s photos also often have a painterly, dreamlike quality, the roots of which harken back to time spent drawing and making pictures from a very young age.